AUTUMN IS HERE…

 Our hand-made food showcases the heritage of our experienced team of chefs whilst staying true to our pub roots.
 Produce is sourced locally, delivered fresh every day and collected from the on-site gardens.

-Born and raised in Dublin, David joined the Alehouse family in 2011, training directly with Keith from the ground up.
+Born and raised in Dublin, Dave joined the Alehouse family in 2011, training directly with Keith from the ground up.
 Always happy to have a yarn about what’s brewing, he is passionate about cask-conditioned ales and his family.
 In 2019 he became proud father to the newest additions to the Alehouse family, young twins Ted and Benji.

 Born in Hamilton across the river from the Waikato Brewery, Keith began his career working with wine.
 He quickly found that his skills and knowledge translated across to brewing.
 Seeing few true Real Ales being produced, he opened the Alehouse in 1995 with the desire to bring real, old-world beer styles, brewed with traditional techniques to New Zealand.
 Since opening the Alehouse, his beers have been recognised and acclaimed locally and at an international level, including in 2017 with two gold medals and a the trophy for world champion in the strong dark beer class at the prestigious International Brewing Awards in Burton-on-Trent, considered the Oscars of the brewing world.